kkipngenokoech/javascript/REACT/AdoptMe/README.md

 this you will just be running `npm run format` and prettier will do its thing. don't forget to install prettier for development only: `npm install -D prettier` or `npm install --save-dev prettier`

 With npm scripts, you can pass additional parameters to the command if you want.
 Just add a -- and then put whatever else you want to tack on after that.
 For example, if I wanted to get the debug output from ESLint, I could run npm run lint -- --debug which would translate to eslint **/*.js --debug.

+## vite

+Vite is a build tool for modern web applications that offers fast development server and build times.
+It was created to solve the slow development server and build times of the traditional bundlers like Webpack, Rollup, and Parcel.

+Vite supports various web development frameworks and libraries like React, Vue.js, Svelte, and vanilla JavaScript.
+It also supports TypeScript, SCSS, and Less out of the box.

+`npm install -D vite@3.1.4 @vitejs/plugin-react@2.1.0`

+this command  will istall two things:

+1. vite is the main Vite package that you'll use to run the development server and build your application.
+2. @vitejs/plugin-react is a Vite plugin that provides integration with React.
+It enables features like JSX, hot module replacement, and code splitting for React applications

+The -D flag tells npm to install these packages as dev dependencies, which means they will be used for development and not for production.

+`<script type="module" src="./App.js"></script>`
+We need to add module to the script tag so that the browser knows it's working with modern browser technology that allows you in development mode to use modules directly.
+Instead of having to reload the whole bundle every time, your browser can just reload the JS that has changed.
+It allows the browser to crawl the dependency graph itself which means Vite can run lightning fast in dev mode.
+It will still package it up for production so we can support a range of browsers.